robric/wiki-contrail-controller/Kubernetes:-Implementing-Network-Policy-with-Contrail-FW-Policy.md

 Kubernetes Network Policy is a specification of how groups of kubernetes workloads (hereafter referred to as "pods") are allowed to communicate with each other and other network endpoints.
 NetworkPolicy resources use labels to select pods and define rules which specify what traffic is allowed to the selected pods.

+# Problem statement

-This wiki discusses implementation of Kubernetes Network Policy in Contrail using Contrail FW Security Policy framework.
+This document discusses implementation of Kubernetes Network Policy in Contrail using Contrail FW Security Policy framework.

+While Kubernetes network policy can be implemented using other security objects in Contrail like Security Groups, Contrail network policies etc, the support of tags by Contrail FW Security Policy aids in the simplification and abstraction when targeting workloads.

 # Kubernetes Network Policy
 Kubernetes Network Policy specification has the following requirements.